 Know the best guns for any situation

-A weapon’s rarity is indicated by color: in escalating order it’s grey, green, blue, purple, orange and gold.
+A weapon’s rarity is indicated by color: in escalating order it’s grey, green, blue, purple, and orange.
 Assault rifles are the best starter weapons because they’re versatile, and you should pick the automatic version over the burst fire variant unless you’ve got impeccable aim.

 But if you’re down to the last 30 or so players you’ll want something more powerful, as well as a balanced arsenal.
-The ideal combination is a sniper rifle, an assault rifle, and a combat shotgun (pick it over the pump-action, which has lower DPS).
+The ideal combination is a sniper rifle, an assault rifle, and a combat shotgun or SMG.
+You want to be ready for a shootout at any distance.

 For the ARs, I tend to steer clear of the scoped rifle because it's weaker and its scope isn’t very good.
 A SCAR is what you really want.
 For snipers, you have a choice between a bolt action (one shot per reload) or a semi-automatic.
-I usually reach for the bolt action because it deals more damage per shot, but the semi-auto will let lay down more shots per minute, increasing your chances of connecting.
+I usually reach for the bolt action because it deals more damage per shot, though the semi-auto will let lay down more shots per minute, increasing your chances of connecting.
+Hunting rifles take time to master, but they're lethal in the hands of a player with excellent aim and timing.

 Look under stairs for ammo crates